Berlin, Magnus-Haus (Am Kupfergraben 7, D-10117 Berlin), September 18-20, 2003:

 Brigitte Krenn, Austrian Research Institute for Artificial Intelligence, Vienna

-From n-grams to collocations: computational approaches to collocation identification - some problems and solutions
+From n-grams to collocations: computational approaches to collocation identification

 5:30-5.45 PM